SNN-SC: A Spiking Semantic Communication Framework for Collaborative Intelligence: Experiments and Results

 \subsection{Model Performance}

-To ensure fairness, under the premise of transmitting the same number of bits on the channel, we compared the classification accuracy and robustness when using two different SC models to transmit classification model features.
-For example, if the CNN-based baseline method uses $n$-bit quantization, then the SNN-SC method will run $n$ time steps to transmit the same number of bits.
-In the following simulations, $n$ is set to 4 and 8.
-We train the SC models with different classification models, under BSC and BEC with different bit error/erasure rates and transmission overheads, and then test their performance under different channel conditions in Fig. \ref{fig:4} and Fig. \ref{fig:9}.
-The separate source and channel coding can be directly applied to the trained classification model.
-Furthermore, during performance evaluation, we repeat the semantic communication process 10 times to mitigate the effect of randomness introduced by the digital channel.
+We use SNN-SC and baseline methods to transmit features of ResNet50 and CCNet, and classification accuracy and mIoU are used as metrics to measure the transmission performance of the models.
+As mentioned earlier, this paper uses the methods in \cite{22},\cite{92}, \cite{93}, and the separate coding scheme as baselines.
+To ensure fairness, the output feature dimensions and required bandwidths of the encoders in all SC models are the same.
+For example, if \cite{22} uses $n$-bit quantization, then the SNN-SC will run $n$ (i.e., $T$ = $n$) time steps to transmit the same number of bits.
+To verify the performance of the proposed SNN-SC under different scenarios, we trained multiple sets of models using various bandwidths ($T$ = 8, 4) and different channels (BSC, BEC).
+Subsequently, we evaluated their performance under diverse channel conditions, as illustrated in Fig. \ref{fig:4} and Fig. \ref{fig:9}.
+The separate source and channel coding is directly applied to split point of the model.
+Furthermore, during performance evaluation, the semantic communication process were repeated 10 times to mitigate the effect of randomness introduced by the digital channel.

-In the figures, SC$_{\mathrm{SNN}}$, SC$_{\mathrm{CNN}}$, and JPEG+Conv denote the performance of the classification model combined with the proposed SNN-SC model, the CNN-based baseline model, and the separate coding baseline model, respectively.
-The solid and dashed curves with the same color indicate the performance of the SC$_{\mathrm{SNN}}$ and SC$_{\mathrm{CNN}}$, which are trained under the same channel conditions.
-The black dotted curves represent the performance of JPEG+Conv.
+In the figures, SNN-SC, CNN-Uni, CNN-NonUni, CNN-Bern, and JPEG+Conv represent the performance of the classification/segmentation model combined with SNN-SC, \cite{22},\cite{92}, \cite{93} and the separate coding, respectively.